forcedotcom/salesforcedx-vscode/docs/articles/troubleshooting.md

 See: [Java Configuration](getting-started/java-setup)

+## Set Salesforce CLI Path (Windows)

+See [Installing the Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli).
+If after installing the cli you see the error 'Salesforce CLI is not installed', this likely means that the Salesforce CLI was not added to your path.
+Follow these steps for verifying and adding the Salesforce CLI to your Windows path variable.

+1. From your [Windows Search](../images/troubleshooting_set_cli_path.1.png) look for `Edit the system environment variables`.
+1. From [System Properties](../images/troubleshooting_set_cli_path.2.png) click `Environment Variables`.
+1. Double click on [Path](../images/troubleshooting_set_cli_path.3.png) under `User Variables`.
+1. Verify [Salesforce CLI](<(../images/troubleshooting_set_cli_path.4.png)>) is listed as an entry.
+1. If it is not present, add it by clicking the `New` button and pasting the path `C:\Program Files\Salesforce CLI\bin` (adjust this path if you installed the cli into a different directory).
+1. Click the `OK` button.

 ## Monitor Apex Language Server Output

 The Apex Language Server is an implementation of the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) 3.0 specification.
 The Language Server Protocol allows a tool (in this case, VS Code) to communicate with a language smartness provider (the server).
 VS Code uses the Apex Language Server to show outlines of Apex classes and triggers, code-completion suggestions, and syntactic errors.
 To see all diagnostic information from the Apex Language Server, select **View** > **Output**, then choose **Apex Language Server** from the dropdown menu.
 The diagnostic information gives you insights into the progress of the language server and shows the problems encountered.